saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

 One option to start Ephemeral tunnels is to do so from your local workstation.

 1. [Set your Sauce Labs username and access key as environmental variables](/basics/environment-variables).
-2. Run the basic startup commands (i.e., no optional flags) to ensure that the tunnel starts:
+2. Run the basic startup commands to ensure that your tunnel starts.
+Be sure to include the [`--region`](/dev/cli/sauce-connect-proxy/#--region) and [`--tunnel-name`](/dev/cli/sauce-connect-proxy/#--tunnel-name) flags for best performance.

   <Tabs
       defaultValue="Mac/Linux"